Astorias-IT/Opportunity-Engine/Readme.md

 ## 🧠 How It Works

-* Frontend is built inside Docker
-* Nginx serves the frontend and proxies API requests
+* Nginx serves the frontend and proxies API requests to the backend
 * Backend runs FastAPI on port `8000`
-* SQLite database is persisted via volume
+* SQLite database persists on the host machine via `jobs.db`
+* Docker Compose orchestrates backend and Nginx services

 ---

-## 🧪 Healthcheck
+## 🧪 Health Endpoint

 The backend exposes: